angrave/Loncapa-to-excel/README.md

 ## Overview

-This project converts a Loncapa server data into csv data ll set of Excel files.
+This project converts a Loncapa server data into anonymized csv data

 ## Requirements